Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: The basic set up

 whose contribution, when added to the self energy, gives us the scalar field strength renormalisation counterterm \be \delta Z = -\frac{ g^2 \mu^{-\e} \Gamma(1-\e/2) }{2^2\pi^{2-\e/2}\e(1-\e)} \ee

 The above expression for the scalar self energy due to the fermion loop will be essential to compute various diagrams for our purpose.
 We note that the last term on the right hand side of \ref{y12} is non-local.
-However, since it contains six derivatives, and we are interested only in the leading late time secular logarithms, we may safely ignore it, and focus only on the term containing the $\delta$-functions.
-In other words, we shall only be interested in the local part of the scalar self energy below.
+However, since it contains six derivatives, and we are interested only in the leading late time secular logarithms, we may safely ignore it, and focus only on the terms containing the $\delta$-functions.
+In other words, we shall only be interested in the local part of the contribution coming from a closed fermion loop.
 This also means that we shall not require the fermion Wightman functions $iS_{+-}(x,x') $ or $iS_{-+}(x,x')$ for our present purpose.